jfusterm/laptop/README.md

 Script and configuration files used to bootstrap a laptop.

-It supports Ubuntu and macOS.
+It supports Fedora, Ubuntu and macOS.